w3c/wcag3/guidelines/groups/process-and-task-completion/retain-information/going-back-supported.md

 :::

 :::example
-Certain tests may require that the user cannot go back through previously-submitted responses and change them.
+Certain tests in education may require that the student cannot go back through previously-submitted responses and change them.
 :::

 :::tests